Chapel Hill Independent School District (Titus County, Texas)

-Chapel Hill Independent School District is a public school district located in southeastern Titus County, Texas (USA).
+Chapel Hill Independent School District is a public school district located in Southeastern Titus County, Texas (USA).

 The district has three schools on the same campus – Chapel Hill High (grades 9-12), Chapel Hill Junior High (grades 6-8), and Chapel Hill Elementary (grades K-5).
 The campus is located approximately 1/4 mile north of Northeast Texas Community College.

 The principal for the elementary school is Misty Lake.
-The principal for the junior high school is Matt Dunn.
-The principal for the high school is Marcus Ysasi.
+The principal for the junior high school is Chris McClure.
+The principal for the high school is Matt Dunn.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.